 Mulch is beneficial to your garden as it retains water and also discourages weed growth.
 It is important to never remove fallen branches, leaf litter, etc. from natural areas for use in your garden.
 Not only is there a risk of disease or pest spread (such as fire ants or myrtle rust), you are removing habitat for other wildlife.

 Tree removal companies or arborists may be able to provide logs or branches for your garden.
 Contact your local garden centre for mulch.

-For more details on building fences for koalas see the Koala Safety Fencing and Measures Guideline from DEHP.
+For more details on building fences for koalas see the Koala-sensitive Design Guideline from DEHP.